 Students that do not receive an E-Bill can confirm account charges by accessing the online Institutional Student Information System (ISIS) http://www.ohsu.edu/registrar/ISISOnline.htm or by calling the Baird Hall Cashier's Office at (503) 494-8243.
 All students must pay on time even if an E-Bill is not received.
-Please refer to your statement for the last day to pay tuition and fees in full before late charges are assessed.
+Students should refer to the billing statement for the last day to pay tuition and fees in full before late charges are assessed.

 C. Payment Options

 Payment to student accounts can be made by cash, check, credit card (Visa/MasterCard) in person, by US mail or online through Institutional Student Information System (ISIS) which is a secure payment option.
 However, student financial aid must be applied to student accounts before credit card payment will be accepted.
 Any balance remaining after financial aid has been applied may be paid by credit card.